SPCA of Texas Board of Directors

 James Bias, President

-Prior to his post at the Humane Society SPCA of Bexar County, Bias was the Regional Coordinator for the Humane Society of the United States' southwest regional office.
-He also served as Animal Services Manager for the City of Albuquerque Animal Services, Executive Director for the Humane Society of North Texas in Fort Worth and as Operations Director for Citizens for Animal Protection in Houston.
+James has also served as Regional Coordinator for the Humane Society of the United States Southwest Regional office, Animal Services Manager for the City of Albuquerque Animal Services, Executive Director for the Humane Society of North Texas in Fort Worth and Operations Director for Citizens for Animal Protection in Houston.
+James is a current Board member and Past Board Chair of the Society of Animal Welfare Administrators.
+He was elected to the Board of Directors of the National Council on Pet Population and has joined the Board of the Lone Star Business Park Association.

-Bias and his wife, Natalie, have several children ranging in age from four to 18 years, as well as four dogs, eight cats, one horse and several aquariums full of tropical fish.
+Bias and his wife, Natalie, have several children, as well as four dogs, eight cats, one horse and several aquariums full of tropical fish.

 Make a donation on James' behalf